-Paharganj, March 2004.
-Just west of the New Delhi Train Station, this frenetic backpacker ghetto is a real assault on the senses, especially for the uninitiated.
-Wild street dogs, legless beggars, scampering shoeless children, relentless touts, shops, cafes, guesthouses, DVD shacks, mobile phone huts, restaurants, travel agencies, food stalls and Internet cafes; it was my first day in India and I didn’t know what had hit me.
-To read more about my first impressions of Paharganj, check out my short story Poor Me!
+March 2004.
+Just west of New Delhi Train Station, this frenetic backpacker ghetto was a real assault on the senses, especially for the uninitiated.
+Wild street dogs, legless beggars, scampering shoeless children, relentless touts, shops, cafes, guesthouses, DVD shacks, mobile phone huts, restaurants, travel agencies, food stalls and Internet cafes.
+It was my first day in India on my maiden bout of independent traveling and I didn’t know what had hit me!

-Hare Krishna Guesthouse, March 2004.
-Aside from the unobtainable luxury of five star hotels, the very concept of boutique lodgings was very much in its infancy, while if you’d asked me what a flashpacker was, I’d have guessed it might be some kind of newfangled power torch.
-Flying into Delhi for what became a two-month trip, The Hare Krishna Guesthouse was my first taste of the country’s rough and ready accommodation scene.
-Located right in the heart of Paharganj, the Hare Krishna actually turned out to be one of the least horrific experiences of my trip.
+March 2004.
+Aside from the unobtainable luxury of five star hotels, the very concept of boutique lodgings was very much in its infancy, while if you’d asked me what a flashpacker was I’d have guessed it might be some kind of newfangled power torch.
+Flying into Delhi for what became a two-month trip, The Hare Krishna was my first taste of the country’s rough and ready accommodation scene.
+Located right in the heart of Paharganj, it actually turned out to be one of the least horrific experiences of my trip.

-The Red Fort (Lal Qila), March 2004.
+March 2004.
 An essential part of any Delhi itinerary, this 17th century Mughal fortress, with its towering red sandstone walls, offers up plenty of old royal opulence and a real sense of the city’s rich history.
 An unexpected bonus was meeting Romeo and his merry gang, a friendly über-curious bunch of locals who helped make it an unforgettable experience.
-For more on this, check out my short story What Do You Think Of Love?

-Jama Masjid, March 2004.
-I’d been really looking forward to visiting this famous mosque, one of India’s largest.
-But when we got there, the atmosphere was far from welcoming.
+March 2004.
+I’d really been looking forward to visiting this famous mosque, one of India’s largest.
+But when we got there the atmosphere was far from welcoming.
 Arriving in the late afternoon, we bought our tickets from the rude attendant, only for the thug of a security guard to inform us it was closing early and we had to be out in ten minutes.
 Having sneered at our request for a refund, we could only rush around in a futile race against the clock.
 This is one of the few shots I managed to grab.